Today InMiami Beach

 Yardbird in Miami Beach

-Photo: Yardbird
+Photo: Yardbird · source

 3. Pamplemousse on the Bay

 Pamplemousse is the bay-view brunch pick on West Avenue.
-The official site positions it as a South Beach waterfront dining destination with lunch, dinner, brunch, private events, seafood, prime meats, and Mediterranean flavors.
+The website positions it as a South Beach waterfront dining destination with lunch, dinner, brunch, private events, seafood, prime meats, and Mediterranean flavors.
 It is the right brunch when the table setting matters as much as the food, especially for visitors or a slower weekend plan.

 4. Maman — Sunset Harbour